UoA-CARES/GLOC/Diary/notes.md

 **Diary Nodes**

+**18 April 2024**

+So far, the following successes have been achieved:

+* A synthetic point generator, that can basically create points for the purpose of testing whether I can acquire the original configuration.
+* A random search based distortion estimation engine, that can estimate the distortion for a single homography.

+The next set of goals are built around the problem of calibrating a given set of "real world" images.
+The following are expected to be the related tasks:

+* Create a point convert to extract point measurements from the calibration tool.
+* Update Distortion Estimator to process two homographies (left and right).
+* Extract the calibration parameters for a single image with two calibration grids.
+* Build a stereo finder for the system.
+* Test with stereo matching.
+* Test with stereo size estimation.

 **05 March 2024**

 So I am working towards distortion estimation from images.
 The first step is to do this with synthetic images.
 Therefore, the following steps are next: